 In our continuing quest for the perfect family boat, we are trying to keep an open mind; considering even the most unorthodox boat types.
 Primarily because we want the kids’ input too, we recently had another new boat experience: the “Bumper Boat.”
-Amazingly, this hull type cannot be found on TakeMeFishing.org's Boat Explorer tool.
+Amazingly, this hull type cannot be found under TakeMeFishing.org's Types of Fishing Boats.

 “Fun!” was my wet kids’ complete assessment of this 72” diameter, 2-person vinyl doughnut.